Abel Tasman Monument: Alterations

 As was typical for the 1940s, the original inscription focused on the European experience.
 This Pākehā-centric systemic bias of not covering the Māori perspective was entrenched in New Zealand.
 These attitudes changed in later decades.
 Robert Jenkin, who built the diorama of the 1642 meeting of the races and is considered an expert on Tasman's visit of Golden Bay, believes that Pākehā and Māori views of history became more inclusive starting in the 1960s.

 Fifty years after the unveiling, the then-Queen Beatrix of the Netherlands visited the monument.
 A new interpretation panel was installed for the occasion and the Department of Conservation comments on the difference between the new and old interpretation signs, revealing "how our perspective on how Abel Tasman's visit had changed in the intervening 50 years".

 A number of changes have been made to the memorial since its opening in 1942.
 The site is now covered with timber decking over the large concrete pavers, and timber balustrades have been added around the perimeter.
 Brass plaques gifted by the Dutch royal family have been affixed near the base of the concrete pylon, and the inscribed marble tablet has been turned from horizontal to stand almost vertically.
 In 2006, the monument received an enduring architecture award in the New Zealand Institute of Architects Nelson–Marlborough regional awards.
 The jury called the memorial a "national treasure", but urged the Department of Conservation to remove the timber platform to reveal the original paving design, saying that "New Zealand would then have an internationally significant example of early Modernist architecture".
+The government has registered the monument as one of the National Memorials.
+As of 2023, there are 21 National Memorials, and this is the only one administered by the Department of Conservation; the other monuments are the responsibility of the Ministry for Culture and Heritage.